BerriAI/litellm/docs/my-website/docs/langchain/langchain.md

 </Tabs>

 ## Use LangChain ChatLiteLLM + Langfuse
-Checkout this section [here](../observability/langfuse_integration#use-langchain-chatlitellm--langfuse) for more details on how to integrate langfuse with ChatLiteLLM.
+Checkout this section [here](../observability/langfuse_integration#use-langchain-chatlitellm--langfuse) for more details on how to integrate Langfuse with ChatLiteLLM.